 Today, I am excited to share with you a fusion dish of sorts.
 This a tasty and dare I say healthy fusion of Indian and Fijian cuisines!
 As I mentioned before, I grew up in an Indian household in Fiji.
 Most people don't know that there are Indians living in Fiji and this actually annoyed me quite a bit.
-Especially after I moved here.
+Especially after I moved to California.
 People just assumed I was from India.
 I suppose that is not that completely incorrect.
 But I am not from India.
 My great-grandparents were from India and I actually have never been there.
-I don't even know what part I am from.
-It was almost like the world didn’t know we existed.
+It was almost like the world didn’t know we Indo-Fijians existed.
 But we do exist.
 Part of me writing this blog is to showcase that fact and also to showcase the unique foods we have evolved into eating and enjoying.

-Cassava or cassava root as some folks like to call it is extremely common in Fiji.
+Cassava (kasera in Hindi) or cassava root or yucca as some folks like to call it is extremely common in Fiji.
 We grew up eating this.
 It is a starchy root crop.
 Cheap, tasty, versatile and filling.
-I have noticed the popularity of cassava growing here as well and it makes my heart happy.
-Anyways, cassava is very easy.
+I have noticed the popularity of cassava growing in the US as well and it makes my heart happy.
+Anyways, cassava is very easy to cook.
 Typically, we boil it and eat it with some type of cilantro-garlic-based chutney (or with ketchup).
 It is extremely delicious just like that.
 You can also add to soups.
 It pairs well with coconut cream-based dishes.
 Goes well with Fiji-style barbecues and is a general, healthy everyday snack.
 I have seen cassava in regular grocery stores in the frozen food section in some places.
 We typically get it from the Asian grocery store.

 Mix all the seasonings in a bowl.
 Add to cassava slices.
 Mix well.
 Make sure the salt levels are correct.